-The FCC program offers quality child care from a CYP Professional in the small, nurturing setting of a family home.
-FCC Providers are Navy-certified; they meet and sustain the highest quality family child care standards.
-FCC care is available for children ages 6 weeks through 12 years.
+The CDH program offers quality child care from a CYP Professional in the small, nurturing setting of a family home.
+CDH Providers are Navy-certified; they meet and sustain the highest quality family child care standards.
+CDH care is available for children ages 6 weeks through 12 years.

-Your installation can provide more information on the child care solutions offered by local FCC Providers.
+Your installation can provide more information on the child care solutions offered by local CDH Providers.

-FCC General Program Information
+CDH General Program Information

-Navy certification requires FCC Providers to offer safe, inviting spaces and create developmentally appropriate, educational activities designed to meet the needs and interests of your child.
+All CDH Providers meet and sustain high-quality child care standards.
+Navy certification requires a Provider to not only offer safe, inviting spaces, but also create educational, developmentally appropriate activities designed to meet the needs and interests of your child.
 Navy certification requirements meet or exceed both the guidelines of the National Association for Family Child Care (NAFCC) and state family child care licensing requirements.
-FCC Providers are CYP Professionals.
+CDH Providers are CYP Professionals.
 They are held to the same rigorous standards as center-based CYP Professionals, including meeting the requirements for comprehensive training and thorough clearances.